Business Owners in Vancouver

 Exit planning, the biggest financial event of your life

 A business sale is typically the largest financial transaction a business owner will ever execute.
-The difference between a well-planned exit and an unplanned one can be millions of dollars in tax.
+For some owners, the difference between a well-planned exit and an unplanned one can be significant.
 Share vs. asset sale analysis, corporate purification, estate freeze timing, LCGE multiplication, and investment strategy for post-sale proceeds all need to be in place well before you go to market.

 06